|

 The University Residence building and grounds are intended only to be: (a) the home of the Chancellor and family; and (b) the venue for periodic special University events hosted by the Chancellor.
 The University Residence, while on the main UCLA campus, is not intended to be generally accessible to the University community or to the general public, except by invitation or by permission of the Residence Manager, the Chancellor, or the Associate of the Chancellor.

-The dining rooms and meeting rooms of the UCLA Faculty Center building are restricted to members of the UCLA Faculty Center Association, Inc., their guests, and invitees attending scheduled events held inside the Faculty Club building.
+The dining rooms and meeting rooms of the UCLA University Club are restricted to members of the UCLA University Club, their guests, and invitees attending scheduled events held inside the University Club building.

 The dining rooms, meeting rooms, and guest rooms of the Luskin Conference Center and the Inn at UCLA are restricted to their registered guests, invitees attending scheduled events, and restaurant patrons.

 Not all UCLA Property is available for reservation or request for non-instructional purposes and specific facilities have been approved for academic purposes.
 Except in general assignment classrooms, Deans and Provosts have the right to set priorities for the scheduling of the use of their respective department facilities.
-Organized/Major Events in these areas may be held only in accordance with UCLA Policy 860: Organized Events or UCLA Policy 862: Major Events.
+Organized/Major Events in these areas may be held only in accordance with UCLA Policy 860 or UCLA Policy 862.
 When Organized/Major Events are held in these areas, they are considered “limited Public Fora.”

 The Office of the Registrar is responsible for the scheduling of general classroom assignment facilities, see UCLA Policy 870.
-Organized/Major Events in these areas may be held only in accordance with UCLA Policy 860: Organized Events or UCLA Policy 862: Major Events.
+Organized/Major Events in these areas may be held only in accordance with UCLA Policy 860 or UCLA Policy 862.
 When Organized/Major Events are held in these areas, they are considered “limited Public Fora.”

 Priority for the use of UCLA Property will be given to University Units and Registered Campus Organizations.

-On-Campus Housing Community is governed by all applicable University and UCLA policies and will additionally be subject to specific regulations as established by Residential Life, see https://reslife.ucla.edu/rules/on-campus-housing-regulations#d8???????
+On-Campus Housing Community is governed by all applicable University and UCLA policies and will additionally be subject to specific regulations as established by Residential Life.

-UCLA Health is an integral part of the UCLA campus and its properties are governed by all applicable University and UCLA policies and will additionally be subject to specific regulations established by UCLA Health.
+UCLA Health is an integral part of the UCLA campus; its properties are governed by all applicable University and UCLA policies and will additionally be subject to specific regulations established by UCLA Health.

 3. Posting, Displaying, and Distributing Non-Commercial Literature

-Posting, displaying, or distributing any material or literature in the On-Campus Housing Community, the UCLA Health System, or Areas for Public Expression, must be in accord with this Policy, UCLA Policy 852: Public Expression Activities, and the specific regulations applicable to those areas.
-See ResLife Regulations: https://reslife.ucla.edu/regulations#d8; and UCLA Health System Policy 0318.
+Posting, displaying, or distributing any material or literature in the On-Campus Housing Community, the UCLA Health System, or in a non-designated or Designated Areas for Public Expression, must be in accord with this Policy, UCLA Policy 852, and the specific regulations applicable to those areas.
+See ResLife Regulations and UCLA Health System Policies.

 a.
 Posting and Displaying Posters, Signs, Banners, and other similar Displays